Painless Ways to Improve UX for your Website

 Build the authority of your brand and position yourself as an expert in your industry by providing content that helps users out with their problems and questions.

-If thinking on “writing better content” is too abstract, let’s focus on a way that your content specifically can contribute to user experience.
+If thinking on “writing better content” is too abstract, let’s focus on a way that your content specifically can contribute to improving UX.
 Sure, your content has the mission of promoting your app, product or site, but what else dos it provides to your average user?

-Marketing is not pushing a product until the user surrenders, it needs to be accompanied by providing some recognizable value.
+Marketing and overall UX improvements is not pushing a product until the user surrenders, it needs to be accompanied by providing some recognizable value.
 You promote your product, but it doesn’t hurt if your content also provides something valuable on its own.

-Here are a few ways to do so:
+Here are a few ways to do so that will boost UX improvement:

 - Use your content to amplify any research or data that reinforce the needs or solutions covered by your product.